How to Tell if You’re an INTJ vs. INTP

 This means that although they can be blunt in some situations, they are generally less direct and set on a specific answer.
 INTPs will often play devil’s advocate just for the fun of it.

-In general, INTPs can find it more challenging to communicate their thoughts than INTJs, and they also find it difficult to talk about their feelings.
+In general, INTPs can find it more challenging to communicate their thoughts than INTJs, and they can also find it difficult to talk about their feelings.

 INTJ vs. INTP frequently asked questions